jooize/tmux-powerline-theme/README.md

 ## Features

-- Gracefully degrades with terminal color support (256 → 16 → 2).
+- Colors chosen to degrade gracefully (256 → 16 → 2), and shows flag automatically if initialised with fewer than 16 colors supported.
-- Supports new and old Powerline glyphs.
+- Supports new and old Powerline glyphs, but defaults to no special symbols.

 ## Issues